Azure-Samples/active-directory-dotnet-webapp-webapi-oauth2-useridentity/README.md

 Explore the sample by

-1. registering an account in the application,
+1. registering an account in the application
-1. signing in using that account, clicking the Profile link,
+1. signing in using that account, clicking the Profile link
-1. on the Profile page linking an AAD user's account and seeing their profile information,
+1. on the Profile page linking an AAD user's account and seeing their profile information
 1. sign out from the application, and starting again.

 ## How to deploy this sample to Azure